How Lottery Winnings are Taxed

 If you discuss the dreams and opportunities that come with winning the lottery amongst a group of friends, there’s inevitably one person who points out you’re going to have to pay half of it in taxes.
 It can be a bummer, but it’s also not necessarily true.

 Depending on where you live and how much you win, you could wind up paying a good portion in taxes (although, likely not half).
 There are also less direct costs that can impact lottery winners and those around them.
-But let’s start by answering the initial question—how much will you pay in taxes?

 The IRS considers lottery winnings as gambling winnings and taxes the income the same as other types of ordinary income.
 This means you’ll pay federal income taxes on your winnings, although the amount depends on how much you win, your other income, and your tax deductions or credits.